NethermindEth/OIF-starknet/solver/README.md

 ## Running on Local Forks

 For an efficient setup, open 3 terminals and move each to the `go/` directory.
-Make sure your `FORKING` env var is set to true in your `.env` file.
+Make sure your `IS_DEVNET` env var is set to true in your `.env` file.

 **Terminal 1: Start networks (runs continuously)**